Hassan Mead: Cross country season

 Mead was Minnesota's top finisher at the NCAA Championships (30:02.8), earning Top-25 honors among team standings and achieving All-American status for the fourth consecutive year, a Minnesota record.
 Mead blazed his way to gold at the Midwest Regional Cross Country Championships, defeating the pack in 31:16.87 over the 10K course.
 He finished fourth at the Big Ten Championships.

 Indoor season

 Mead set a personal record in the indoor 5000 meters, winning (among college athletes) the Husky Classic with a time of 13:33.42.
 He took home the Big Ten title in the 5000 meters running 13:43.13.
 He also was second in the 3000 meter race.
 Mead gained All-American honors in the 5000 meters with a 7th-place finish.

 Outdoor season

 Mead's last season at the University of Minnesota was very successful.
-Gained his eight-time All-American status, finishing fourth in the 5,000 meters.
-Finished second in the 5,000m at the Big Ten Championships and ran a time of 28:12.74 in the 10,000 meters at the Payton Jordan Invite, setting the all-time school record.
+There, he gained his status as the eight-time All-American, finishing fourth in the 5,000 meters.
+He also finished second in the 5,000m at the Big Ten Championships and ran a time of 28:12.74 in the 10,000 meters at the Payton Jordan Invite, setting the all-time school record.

-He was given the 2012 Richard "Pinky" McNamara Student-Athlete Achievement Award, given to a University of Minnesota student-athlete who has inspired all by making an extraordinary effort to succeed despite difficult circumstances, preserving during a time of tremendous adversity and/or overcoming a great challenge.
+He was given the 2012 Richard "Pinky" McNamara Student-Athlete Achievement Award.